saramigueldias/sumuptask/README.md

 4. creates a dimensional model with dimension tables (`models/dimensions`), bridge tables (`models/bridges`) and fact tables (`models/facts`)
 5. builds a couple of datamarts to answer client specific questions/visualization tool ready tables

-The script can be run locally - just replace the enviroment variables (username, password and account) by your own Snowflake credentials on the python file (l.8-10) and on your local .dbt\profiles.yml (considering dbt is installed, otherwise installation is required to run the script).
+The script can be run locally - just replace the enviroment variables (username, password and account) by your own Snowflake credentials on the python file (l.
+8-10) and on your local `.dbt\profiles.yml` (considering dbt is installed, otherwise installation is required to run the script).
 If this is not possible, please reach out and I can execute it locally over a call.
 <br/>
 <br/>